How long will it take before my child is back on track?

 It's not just important: It's critical!
 Kids need to see that they can do the work so that they can feel confident!
 This fresh, new confidence will spill over to many other areas of your child's life.
 At this point you will start to see peace at home!
 You won't be having to fight with them to do homework.
 Not only will they have the confidence and the skills to attack it but they'll start bringing home better grades from school.
 How do we know this?
 Because we have seen it over and over again with hundreds of students!

 So . . . is this one-on-one tutoring?

 Another great question!
 Our instructors are not just average math tutors.
 We have brilliant, engaging, inspiring math experts who work one on one with your child long enough to get them started and make sure they understand what to do.
 They instruct, model and watch your child do some problems.
 Then the instructor steps back and lets your child work independently to give them the time to process this new information without the pressure and stress of being watched.
 This method not only helps students retain what they have learned and builds confidence, it also prevents a "learned helplessness" where the student feels that they need the instructor sitting in front of them all the time in order to be successful.

 Our instructors quickly come back after a couple of minutes in order to make sure the child is doing the problems correctly, give them encouragement, and praise them for their efforts!
 If the student needs more help we simply teach the lesson again in a different way without judgment or ridicule until they "get it."
 This enables your child to become a "confident, independent learner."
 Check out our Team Page for our staff bios and learn more about the passionate mathematicians who work at Mathnasium of Cambridge!

 If this what you want for your child - It's easy to get started!

-Let's schedule a Free 1-hour Trial lesson and an indepth, no-risk Math Assessment!
+Let's schedule a Free one-week Trial lesson and an indepth, free Math Assessment!